Articles

 We set up each screen in this article in a light controlled environment as explained in our previous article and measured the black depth of the panel as we increased the ambient lighting in the room.
 The light source was in front of the screen, although off to the side so as not to cause any direct reflections.
 The actual numbers in nits are less important here, it’s the differences between the different panels and coatings that are of most interest.

-Here’s a graph showing all five of the panel options.
-We’ll hone in on the WOLED panels in a moment, but one obvious difference here is how much better all those panels are at handling ambient light sources than the QD-OLED panel.
+Here’s a graph showing all six of the panel options.
+We’ll hone in on the WOLED panels in a moment, but one obvious difference here is how much better all those panels are at handling ambient light sources than the QD-OLED panels.
 In a dark room there’s no observable differences but when you start introducing external light the differences become increasingly more apparent.
 The WOLED panels all look blacker and darker than the QD-OLED panel, especially in well-lit rooms.

 The QD-OLED panel lacks a polarizer, and when external light hits the panel it activates the Quantum Dot layer and causes the panel to start to go more grey, severely impacting the perceived black depth.
 A purple colour tinge is also visible in these situations.